Welcome to the Su Lab!

 Note you can access an array of software through coordination with IT (https://intranet.scripps.edu/its/index.html) and lab administrative assistant Andrea Hom, ensure you are able to set-up VPN access through these same channels.

 - Trying to find places to grab a coffee or lunch?
 There are several points of access for food on the Scripps Research campus, as well as scheduled food trucks (calendar: https://teamup.com/ks2jixahoo3d3ztcpi).

 - If you wish to park in the gated lots, you may need to contact the parking office and have your ID card activated to enable access to gated lots.
 If you don’t, then regular parking permit should work just fine.

 - Get access to the repositories you’ll need.
-These are project-specific, but the Su lab has repositories on Github and bitbucket.
+These are project-specific, but the Su lab has repositories on Github.